hykim-soulis/natours/readme.md

 ## Project Description

-Connecting mongoDB with natours express application.
-Create models for users, tours, reviews, bookings using mongoose Server-side rendering with Pug templates

 ### Features

 - Show all tours and display detail page of each tour with other users' reviews